egberts/egberts.github.io-src/content/articles/systemd-resolved-NOPE.md

 category: security
 summary: systemd-resolved and DNSSEC, Ouch!

-You should never let `systemd` do your DNSSEC, especially if you are 're a hobbyist maintainer of gateway router, operating a homenet or whitelab with private TLDs.
+You should never let `systemd` do your DNSSEC, notably if you are 're a hobbyist maintainer of gateway router, operating a homenet or whitelab with private TLDs.

-I will explain why.

 Forcing 'consumer' mode in `systemd-resolv`